 The Benton County Jail Inmate Roster has information on people who were arrested and are now in jail, which includes current status, bail amount, and visiting hours.
 Also, you can find the same information for anybody arrested and booked or discharged in the past 24 hours.
 Jail inmates are listed alphabetically by last name.
 You can locate their arrest information quicker if you have your friend or family member’s first and last name, birth date, or inmate ID Number.

 If the person you’re searching for may be incarcerated at a different jail you will want to look here: List of all county jails in Oregon

 A mugshot, or jail booking picture, is the photo that the jail takes when you are processed at the jail intake.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your full name and intake number will appear on the photos, and they will be stored.

 Mugshots of inmates can be found on the Benton County Jail website, or you can go in person to the Benton County Jail.
 When you search for mugshots on the website you have to enter the first and last name, and an arrest date, if you know it.

 Are you trying to figure out what to do in order to get your mugshot taken down from the Benton County Jail website?
 This will be difficult, because your mugshot is a public record.
 To get your mugshot removed you will need to file a ‘Petition to Expunge’.
 This means that your arrest record would be sealed, and will not be available to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.